emmajanedrews/base-template/_posts/2017-05-22-cut-these-home-selling-mistakes-out.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: Y9kf1FcPwt4
+youtube_code: _1CzjpBukTY
 ---

 {% include youtube.html %}If you plan on selling your home, there are a few mistakes that you should avoid:

-* **Trying to sell it by yourself as “For Sale By Owner.”** There are quite a few disadvantages to selling your home by yourself without an agent.
-A huge one is ensuring that the paperwork is done correctly.
+* **Trying to sell it by yourself as “For Sale By Owner.”** There are quite a few disadvantages to selling your home by yourself without an agent. &nbsp;A huge one is not being able to ensure that the paperwork is done correctly.
 Just last year, the state of Mississippi changed their paperwork from a four-page to an eight-page document.
 An agent will help you with these forms and make sure they’re filed correctly.
   <br>
   <br>When selling your home by yourself, it can also be hard to determine if the people coming to look at your house are trustworthy individuals who aren’t there for other reasons. **An agent can help vet potential buyers** and ensure the security of your home during showings.
   <br>